 There are many reasons why a person may choose to quit smoking weed.
-Some people may decide to quit for health, financial, career, or personal relationship reasons.
-Others may be experiencing severe or off-putting adverse reactions after consuming cannabis.
-For example, they may experience paranoia, anxiety, or other negative effects.
+Some people might decide to do so for health, financial, career, or personal relationship reasons.
+Others may experience severe or off-putting adverse reactions such as paranoia or anxiety after consuming cannabis.

-Some people may feel that marijuana is taking too heavy of a toll on their life.
+Some people may feel that marijuana is taking too heavy a toll on their lives.

-Maybe they are finding it difficult to get up for work, stay connected with friends/family, or be productive.
+Maybe they find it difficult to get up for work, stay connected with friends/family, or be productive.
 Cannabis affects everyone differently.
 It does not make everyone energized and ready to create.
-For some, it can make them lethargic, which can result in very difficult patterns to break free from.
+It can make some people sluggish, resulting in very difficult patterns to break free from.

-While smoking cannabis can be great for relaxing and unwinding, it’s not all that great for our lungs.
-Some individuals may be experiencing respiratory issues or need to quit smoking for various medical reasons.
+While smoking cannabis is potentially suitable for relaxing and unwinding, it’s not great for our lungs.
+Some individuals could experience respiratory issues or quit smoking for various medical reasons.
 Some may not have to give up on cannabis completely, however.
 There are plenty of alternative options to smoking for those looking for new ways to consume cannabis.

 The Science Behind Smoking

-One of the most common reasons for wanting to quit smoking weed is for health reasons.
+Health concerns are among the most common reasons to stop smoking marijuana.
 The detrimental effect that smoking cigarettes has on our respiratory system has been well-known for decades.
-Some more recent research has also looked at the effects of inhaling marijuana smoke on our respiratory system.

 In 2016, Martinasek et al. carried out a systematic review of the literature on the respiratory effects of inhalational marijuana.
-According to Martinasek et al., “the research indicates that there is a risk of lung cancer from inhaled marijuana as well as an association between inhalational marijuana and spontaneous pneumothorax, bullous emphysema, or COPD.”
+According to the study’s authors, “the research indicates that there is a risk of lung cancer from inhaled marijuana as well as an association between inhalational marijuana and spontaneous pneumothorax, bullous emphysema, or COPD.”

 The researchers also noted that inhalational marijuana smokers reported a variety of symptoms.
 Some of these included “wheezing, shortness of breath, altered pulmonary function tests, cough, phlegm production, bronchodilation, and other symptoms.”